 THE SPECIAL CONSENSUS is a four person acoustic bluegrass band that began performing in the Midwest in the spring of 1975.

 The first band album was released in 1979 when the band began touring on a national basis.
 In 1984, The Special Consensus initiated the Traditional American Music (TAM) Program in schools across the country and began appearing on cable television and National Public Radio shows.
 The band has since appeared on The Nashville Network “Fire On The Mountain” show, toured for three seasons as 4/5 of the cast in the musical Cotton Patch Gospel (music and lyrics by Harry Chapin), and released seventeen additional recordings.
 In 2000, Pinecastle Records released the first band performance video, filmed for Iowa Public Television’s “Old Time Country Music” show, and The Special Consensus 25th Anniversary recording to mark this milestone year for the band.
 The band has been featured in cover stories of the renowned bluegrass publication Bluegrass Unlimited in 1998, 2005, 2010 and 2015.
 In November 2003, The Special Consensus received a standing ovation after the first band performance on the Grand Ole Opry at Nashville’s historic Ryman Auditorium.
 International tours have brought The Special Consensus to the United Kingdom, Canada, Europe, Ireland, South America and Australia.
 In 1993, the band performed the first of many concerts with a symphony orchestra, complete with orchestral arrangements of songs from the band repertoire.
-The fifteenth band recording “35” was released in 2010 by Compass Records in celebration of the 35th anniversary of the formation of the band as a professional touring and recording entity.
-The sixteenth band recording “Scratch Gravel Road” was released by Compass Records in March 2012 and was nominated for the Best Bluegrass Album GRAMMY Award.
+The sixteenth band recording “Scratch Gravel Road” was released by Compass Records in March, 2012 and was nominated for the Best Bluegrass Album GRAMMY Award.
 Compass Records released the seventeenth band recording “Country Boy: A Bluegrass Tribute To John Denver” in March, 2014.
-Two songs on this recording received IBMA awards in 2014: “Thank God I’m A Country Boy” received the Instrumental Recorded Performance of the Year Award and “Wild Montana Skies” received the Recorded Event of the Year Award.
+Two songs on this recording received IBMA awards in 2014: “Thank God I’m A Country Boy” (Instrumental Recorded Performance of the Year Award) and “Wild Montana Skies” (Recorded Event of the Year Award).
 In March, 2016 Compass Records released the eighteenth Special C recording “Long I Ride” and the tune “Fireball” (with guests Rob Ickes, Trey Hensley and Alison Brown) received the 2016 IBMA Instrumental Recorded Performance of the Year Award.
+The nineteenth band recording “Rivers And Roads” was released by Compass Records in March, 2018.

 Chicago born and bred, Greg has been playing bluegrass banjo since the early 1970s.
 He co-founded The Special Consensus in Chicago in 1975 and has continued to tour nationally and internationally with the band ever since.
 In 1984, he created the Traditional American Music (TAM) Program to introduce students of all ages to bluegrass music.
 He has appeared on all 17 of The Special Consensus recordings, on numerous recordings by other artists and on many national television and radio commercial jingles.
 Greg has also released three recordings: “Lone Star” (1980, with guests Jethro Burns and Byron Berline); “Blue Skies” (1992, with Chicago mandolinist Don Stiernberg); and “Night Skies” (1998, with Don Stiernberg and guests Sam Bush, Glen Duncan and Tom Boyd).
 He has also recorded and toured European countries with the ChowDogs (Slavek Hanzlik, Dallas Wayne and Ollie O’Shea).
 Greg has released four banjo instructional DVDs and two banjo tablature books, and he teaches banjo at festival workshops and at music camps nationally and internationally.
 He is a banjo instructor at the Old Town School of Folk Music in Chicago and has been an adjunct faculty member of the music department (teaching banjo) at Columbia College in Chicago.
 He served on the Nashville-based International Bluegrass Music Association (IBMA) Board of Directors from 1998-2010 (Board Chair/President 2006-2010), became a Kentucky Colonel in 2010 and was awarded the prestigious IBMA Distinguished Achievement Award in 2011.
 Greg was also appointed to the Board of Directors of the Nashville-based Foundation for Bluegrass Music in 2007, elected President of the organization in 2011 and rotated off that board in 2012.
 The 2012 Compass Records band recording “Scratch Gravel Road” was Grammy-nominated, the 2014 Compass Records band recording “Country Boy: A Bluegrass Tribute To John Denver” received two International Bluegrass Music Association (IBMA) awards and the 2016 Compass Records band recording “Long I Ride” also received an IBMA award.